-Body / Meeting Frequency Role Chairperson Members Board of Directors (once a month in principle) The Board of Directors performs monitoring and oversight to ensure that the President and other executive officers are responding appropriately to climate change risks and opportunities.
-Representative Director, Chairman CEO Representative Director, Vice Chairman Director, President COO & CFO Director, Vice President Executive Officer Director, Senior Managing Executive Officer Outside Director Senior Executive Officer Council (once a month in principle) The Senior Executive Officer Council supervises management's approach to risk owners related to climate change and governance and challenges it as necessary.
+Body / Meeting Role Chairperson Members Frequency Board of Directors (once a month in principle) The Board of Directors performs monitoring and oversight to ensure that the President and other executive officers are responding appropriately to climate change risks and opportunities.
+Representative Director, Chairman CEO Representative Director, Vice Chairman Director, President COO & CFO Director, Vice President Executive Officer Director, Senior Managing Executive Officer Director, Managing Executive Officer Outside Director Senior Executive Officer Council (once a month in principle) The Senior Executive Officer Council supervises management's approach to risk owners related to climate change and governance and challenges it as necessary.
 It is also responsible for checking the program for effectively identifying, assessing, managing, and supervising risks and opportunities related to climate change.
-Representative Director, Chairman CEO Representative Director, Vice Chairman Director, President COO & CFO Director, Vice President Executive Officer Senior Managing Executive Officer Carbon Neutral Steering Committee (approximately twice a year) The CNSC promotes measures to reduce power consumption in factories as well as power consumption by users of the Company's products.
-Chief Green Officer (CGO) Senior Executive Officer Council Members Head of Business Units General Manager of Regional Affairs Plant Managers
+Representative Director, Chairman CEO Representative Director, Vice Chairman Director, President COO & CFO Director, Vice President Executive Officer Director, Managing Executive Officer

+Carbon Neutral The CNSC promotes measures to reduce Chief Green Senior Executive Officer Council Members

+Steering Committee power consumption in factories as well as Officer (CGO) Head of Business Units

+(approximately power consumption by users of the General Manager of Regional Affairs

+twice a year) Company's products. • Plant Managers

-Risk Management The Risk Management Committee Head of HR & · Appointed by the Chairperson and approved
+Risk Management The Risk Management Committee Head of HR & Appointed by the Chairperson and approved

 Committee promotes company-wide risk General Affairs by the Board of Directors

 (twice a year) management to achieve business targets Div.

 and mount a company-wide response to

 factor impeding business management.
 It

 also coordinates with the Environmental

 Management Committee on risks and

 opportunities related to climate change to

 promote integrated management.

-Environmental Reports to the Risk Management Chief Green · Appointed by the President and approved
+Environmental Reports to the Risk Management Chief Green Appointed by the President and approved

 Management Committee and the Board of Directors on Officer (CGO) by the Board of Directors

 Committee the results of assessment and

 (twice a year) reassessment of climate change risks

 and opportunities, as well as the results

 of analysis of their impact on business

 strength.
 This includes the evaluation and

 oversight of target progress and the

 status of response plan implementation.